Deep Neural Newsvendor: Supplementary Materials in Section

 where $\Tilde{c}=\max\{\max\{b,h\}/\delta_\rho^0, c_\rho^0\}$, $N$ and $M$ are two positive integers, and $\mathcal{W}=38(\lfloor\beta\rfloor+1)^2p^{\lfloor\beta\rfloor+1}N\lceil\log_2(8N)\rceil \text{ and } \mathcal{D}=21(\lfloor\beta\rfloor+1)^2M\lceil\log_2(8M)\rceil$.
 Therefore, Lemma \ref{lemma:risk_decomposition2} and Theorem \ref{thm:stochastic_error2} imply that

-We want to find the optimal convergence rate in the sample size $n$ while maintaining a network size as small as possible when choosing the values of two tuning parameters $N$ and $M$.
-Since the network size grows linearly in depth $\mathcal{D}$ but quadratically in width $\mathcal{W}$, we again decide to set $N=1$ and let the width grow with $n$.
-Following the similar argument as in the proof of Theorem \ref{thm:excess_risk}, we can choose $M=\lfloor n^{\frac{p}{2p+4\beta}}\rfloor$ to reach the optimal rate.
+{We want to find the optimal convergence rate in the sample size $n$ by tuning parameters $N$ and $M$.
+Following a similar argument as in the proof of Theorem \ref{thm:excess_risk}, we can choose $NM=\lfloor n^{\frac{p}{2p+4\beta}}\rfloor$ to reach the optimal rate.
 Under this setting, we also have

-Therefore,
+}Therefore,

 where $C$ is a universal constant depending on the model parameters. \Halmos